Trust in Electronic Health Records

 Public trust in the handling, security, and protection of data is fundamental to the success of data-driven activities in health care.
 This is especially true in regard to the use of electronic health records.
 Unfortunately, there is little clarity on what exactly public trust in electronic health records means.
 As well, we lack a clear understanding of the dynamic between public trust and electronic health records across different countries and their respective healthcare systems.
 Due to national policy interests, cross-border health care, and international health data transfer, a precise conceptual understanding is imperative to the successful implementation of electronic health records across different countries, cultures, and contexts.
 To fill this knowledge gap, we explore what public trust in the use of electronic health records means in explicit, concrete terms in a multi-national, European environment.

-Register here for the French focus groups:
+Register here for the Dutch focus groups:

 Public trust in electronic health records is the foundation for the successful and legitimate implementation of electronic health records in health systems.